fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/10_operator_overloading/05_binary_shifts.md

 <details>
 <summary>answer</summary>
 <p>`os` is not used (would generate a compiler warning).
-The function is wrong because it always calls standard output, ignoring the argument.</p>
+The function is wrong because it always calls the standard character output stream, not the stream provided as an argument</p>
 </details>